sowcow/blog/content/posts/blue.md

 Right now I assume they tried to force people to do stuff for camera and things went in unplanned ways.
 So they loose some points on being too serious here.

+*UPD: got to see the video from the inside from non-official source, it is ok, at this point I already made my opinion anyway*

 Another striking comparsion is that BO looks more extreme.
 While VG looks more comfortable.

 I beleive this more-extreme-event vs more-comfortable and more-available event is going to be the key between choosing one of providers.